ProteomeTeam/NovoB/README.md

-# NovoB, trained on MassiveKB, is coming back soon.
+# NovoB is coming back soon.
+It's trained on the Massive-KB dataset used by Casanovo (https://zenodo.org/records/14967861).
 #

 ## NovoB: Bidirectional De Novo Peptide Sequencing Using a Transformer Model